-81: You leave the clover in mask.
+81: You leave the clover in the mouth of the demon mask.
 That should prevent Slank from touching it.
 You trudge acros the icy floor to the archway and step through.
 Turn to 18.

-82: He comes over and lays his hands on your shoulders - apparently in a gesture of friendship, but you feel as if you are bound in shackles of cold iron.
+82: He comes over and lays his hands on your He comes over and shoulders - apparently in a gesture of friendship, but you feel as if you are bound in shackles of cold iron.
 He fixes you with his one good eye and says, 'I have a riddle for you.
 My first is equality, my last is inferiority, and my whole is superiority - what am I?'
 Decide on your answer (think carefully!) and then turn to 52.